duskdating/KripplyDownloader/README.md

 This software allows you to download PDF files that are hosted using PDFJS / PDF.js

+The downloader now supports Windows, Linux and MacOS systems.

 Public Release V1.0.0 09/01/2024

 HOW TO START THE PROGRAM: With java installed, open a command line in the KripplysPDFDownloader folder.